 According to Smashing Magazine, ‘Drive-by-Download’ is one of the four most common WordPress malware infections.

 Downloading responsive WordPress themes from unknown, incredible sources may turn your website vulnerable to security risks.

 Here’s the bottom line:

-Always download WordPress themes from known, credible and trustworthy sources that guarantee no errors in coding, no virus threats, or spammy links.
+Always download WordPress themes from known, credible, and trustworthy sources that guarantee no errors in coding, no virus threats, or spammy links.
 WordPress.Org is perhaps the safest source that to choose from and download responsive themes for your website.

-When comparing and choosing WordPress theme, don’t forget to check out the reviews and ensure if the theme is well-supported.
+When comparing and choosing a WordPress theme, don’t forget to check out the reviews and ensure if the theme is well-supported.

 3. Keep it Non-Complex